howonlee/mertonon/essays/estimates.md

 ### click into end user responses
 ### look at the A--- corp, B--- corp, etc

-"Good reports from Cobbs at the A--- Corp.
+"Good reports from Cobbs at the A--- Corp on the prototype.
 Dobbs at B--- corp doesn't like the UX for permissions."

 "OK.
 What's that look like for the Mertonon adjustment?"